 The first suggestion I would give my clients is to build a good model based on the regular client portfolio on the winning history.
 Finding the buying pattern is the key to successful lead scoring.

 Building a client portfolio is a unique experience for every business.
 The sales and marketing teams generally know their clients and when will they buy.
 This understanding happens spontaneously in the sales teams minds.
 The idea is to convert this understanding into conditions that a score will be given to the lead if met.

 The condition depends on the demographic and behaviour of the lead, meaning the data has to exist on Dynamics 365 to be able to score it.

 Sample of the questions are

 - Did the potential client recentley won a new deal that depends on one of the company’s products or service?

 - Do the potential client have a relation with one of the compatitors?

 - Does the decision to buy again depend on a previous relation or buying history?

-The more question that we can answer the better forecast the model will provide.
+The more questions we can answer, the better forecast the model will provide.